Load-in of Sewol ferry, East China Sea

 ALE was contracted to perform the load-in operations of the high-profile ferry, which tragically capsized two years ago.

-Although the ferry was estimated to weigh 13,000t, the client faced the challenge of moving a ferry in which there was no way of confirming the actual weight and CoG position until it was lifted from the sea and positioned onto the barge.
+Although the ferry was estimated to weigh 13,000t, the client faced the challenge of moving a ferry for which there was no way of confirming the actual weight and CoG position until it was lifted from the sea and positioned onto the barge.

 The ferry, weighing approximately 17,000t, was received from the barge onto 600 axle lines of SPMT, in a configuration of 6 x 2 file 80 plus 2 x 2 file 60.
 This was the largest configuration of SPMT axle lines ever used.
 To ensure ALE could lift it up, they provided a large Centre of Gravity (CoG) envelope of a 3m radius – 2.5m bigger than the usual 0.5m radius.